 Although these applications can scale up by adding more servers to their server farm but their database cannot scale in the same way for handling such high loads.
 For these scenarios, a distributed cache is the best to handle the database scalability problem.

-Spring application can be configured with NCache in the following two ways:
+NCache provides Spring caching support in the following two ways:

 <cache name="demoCache" NCache-instance="mycache" priority="normal" expiration-type="absolute" expiration-period="10"/>